 - Rapid Express 280 and 290 operate along the I-15 corridor during weekday peak hour periods, making frequent trips south in the morning and north in the late afternoons and evenings.
 Rapid Express 280 operates between the Escondido Transit Center and Downtown San Diego with one stop at the Del Lago Transit Station.
 Rapid Express 290 operates between the Rancho Bernardo Transit Station and Downtown San Diego with one stop at the Sabre Springs/Peñasquitos Transit Station.
 View schedules.

-South Bay Rapid will begin a limited service route in September 2018 between the East Palomar Station at Interstate 805 (I-805) in Chula Vista and Downtown San Diego.
-In early 2019, South Bay Rapid service will expand to full service and operate along a 26-mile route between the Otay Mesa Transit Center and Downtown San Diego.
+South Bay Rapid launched its full service route in January 2019, operating along a 26-mile route between the Otay Mesa Transit Center and Downtown San Diego.

 Plan your trip at RapidMTS.com, read the Rapid fact sheet, or view the Rapid network map.